spytliak/Genesis-CI-CD/README.md

-# Genesis-terraform-ansible-app
+# Genesis-CI-CD
 The repository is for Genesis DevOps School.

 [![GENESIS DevOps School](https://github.com/spytliak/Genesis-CI-CD/actions/workflows/main.yml/badge.svg)](https://github.com/spytliak/Genesis-CI-CD/actions/workflows/main.yml)
 [![Terraform Destroy](https://github.com/spytliak/Genesis-CI-CD/actions/workflows/destroy.yml/badge.svg)](https://github.com/spytliak/Genesis-CI-CD/actions/workflows/destroy.yml)

 ### Description
-The repo is for creating and configuring an infrastructure in the AWS cloud for the RESTful API application.
+The repo is for creating and configuring an infrastructure in the AWS cloud by *Github Actions* (**CI/CD**) for the RESTful API application.
-Terraform creates: vpc, ec2 instance, RDS, ALB.
+Terraform creates: VPC, 2 ec2 instances, RDS, ALB.
 Also, generate ssh_key, hosts and env files for Ansible.
-Ansible configures instance, copy files and run docker-compose.
+Ansible configures instance, copy files, run docker-compose and make health check

 #### Architecture AWS
 ![architecture](images/genesis_aws2.png)

-#### Requirements
+#### Requirements for local deploy
 There are packages below that should be installed on the (local) host where you'll be running deploy:
  * python >= 3.7
  * terraform >= 1.0.0